theripper93/theripper-premium-hub/premium-changelogs/spotlight-omnisearch.md

+## Version 1.0.1
+- Fix for the full compendium journal indexing

 ## Version 1.0.0
 - Added option to index pages\headers in compendium journals
 - If history is disabled, previous history results will no longer be shown